Gāna Sundari playing the tāla (manjira)

 Note: Tāla, which looks like a smaller version of hand cymbals, is an Indian musical instrument made of brass typically played while singing devotional music.
 Dolu is a drum-like percussion instrument.

-Gāna Sundari is mounted on the rightmost of the four pillars on the facade of the temple at the main entrance.
+Gāna Sundari is mounted on the rightmost of the four pillars on the facade of the temple at the main entrance to the Belur Chennakeshava Temple.
 She is figure number 37 in the Navaranga layout.
 Experts believe that one of the shilābālikes on the front facade resembles Pattada Rani Shantala Devi, who was an accomplished dancer and the main queen of King Vishnuvardana, the builder of the Chennakeshava Temple.

 There are 38 bracket figures mounted on the pillars of the exterior wall surrounding the Navaranga, which is the front portion of the temple that includes the central hall and vestibule.
 Each bracket figure is placed at an angle just below the eaves of the temple.
 The base of the sculpture is attached to the side of a pillar just below its capital.